fmerg/pymerkle/docs/api.rst

 Entries
 =======

-Entries inserted to the tree are appended as leaves with increasing index.
+Entries are appended as leaves with contiguously increasing index.
-Their exact type depends on the particular Merkle-tree implementation and is determined by the business logic of the application.
-The sole constraint is that they must be available in binary format whenever needed by the internal hashing machinery of the tree.
+Their exact type depends on the implementation as determined by the particular application logic.

-That said, appending an entry returns the index of the corresponding leaf counting from one.
-For example (assuming that the tree admits entries in binary format):
+Apending an entry returns the index of the corresponding leaf (counting from 1):

 .. code-block:: python